What can you do with the dirt in your pots after your flowers have died?

 You have a few options for what to do with old potting soil!

-Let’s assume, for a sec, that your flowers were healthy at the end of the season.
+Let’s assume, for a sec, that your plants were healthy at the end of the season.

 Here are 4 things to do with old potting soil: